damianhakert/damianhakert.github.io/source/handbook/feedback/index.html.md

 1. If it’s limited to GitLab EE features, go to the [EE issues].
 2. Otherwise, bring it to the [CE issue tracker]
-3. In doubt, also bring it to the CE issue tracker
+3. If in doubt, bring it to the CE issue tracker.
+One issue is better than none.

 ## 2. Avoid duplication